MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/overview.md

 Following the creation of a multitenant organization, Microsoft offers two methods to provision employees into neighboring multitenant organization tenants at scale.

-- For enterprise organizations of complex identity landscapes, we recommend using [cross-tenant synchronization in Microsoft Entra ID](./cross-tenant-synchronization-overview.md).
-Cross-tenant synchronization is highly configurable and allows the provisioning of any multi-hub multi-spoke identity landscape.
+- For enterprise organizations with complex identity topologies, we recommend using [cross-tenant synchronization in Microsoft Entra ID](./cross-tenant-synchronization-overview.md).
+Cross-tenant synchronization is highly configurable and allows the provisioning of any multi-hub multi-spoke identity topology.
 - For smaller multitenant organizations where employees are to be provisioned into all tenants, we recommend staying in Microsoft 365 admin center to [simultaneously synchronize users into multiple tenants](/microsoft-365/enterprise/sync-users-multi-tenant-orgs) of your multitenant organization.
 - If you already have your own at-scale user provisioning engine, you can enjoy the new multitenant organization benefits while continuing to use your own engine to manage the lifecycle of your employees.